openharmony/docs/en/application-dev/media/camera-recording.md

 ## Status Listening

-During camera application development, you can listen for the status of the video output stream, including recording start, recording end, and recording stream output errors.
+During camera application development, you can listen for the status of the video output stream, including recording start, recording end, and video output errors.

-- Register the 'frameStart' event to listen for recording start events.
-This event can be registered when a **VideoOutput** object is created and is triggered when the bottom layer starts exposure for recording for the first time.
-Video recording is started as long as a result is returned.
+- Register the **'frameStart'** event to listen for recording start events.
+This event can be registered when a **VideoOutput** instance is created and is triggered when the bottom layer starts exposure for recording for the first time.
+Video recording starts as long as a result is returned.

   ```ts
   function onVideoOutputFrameStart(videoOutput: camera.VideoOutput): void {